elfhosted/elfhosted.com/docs/how-to/migrate.md

 description: Need to migrate your data or config into ElfHosted?
 Here's a detailed guide
 ---

-# Migrating into ElfHosted
+# Migrating to ElfHosted

-If you have data and config you'd like to migrate ElfHosted, this guide is for you!
+If you have data and config you'd like to migrate to / from ElfHosted, this guide is for you!

-## Into a StorageBox
+## Media (StorageBox)

 The ideal migration strategy is to transfer files directly into your Storagebox, independently of ElfHosted infrastructure.
 This bypasses our 1Gbps node limits, and any rate-limits we apply on our migration tools to avoid customer impact.
 I.e., from a remote location, you can SFTP/SMB/WebDAV your data into your storagebox, before you're even an ElfHosted user!